Xenapto/resque-rate_limited/README.md

 bin/resque work --queues=*
 ```

-or NOT
+and NOT

 ```ruby
 env QUEUES=* bundle exec rake jobs:work
 ```

 #### Unpausing on heroku
 The built in schedler on heroku doesn't support dynamic scheduling from an API, so unless you want to provision an extra worker to run resque-scheduler - the best option is just to unpause all your queues on a regular basis.
 If they aren't paused this is a harmless no-op.
 If not enough time has elapsed the jobs will just hit the rate_limit and get paused again.
-We've found that a hourly 'rake unpause' job seems to work well.
+We've found that a hourly `rake unpause` job seems to work well.
 The rake task would need to call:

 ```ruby
 Resque::Plugins::RateLimited.TwitterQueue.un_pause